Michael Keane (footballer, born 1993): Everton

 On 3 July 2017, Keane signed for Premier League club Everton on a five-year contract, for an initial fee of £25 million that could rise to £30 million.
 Keane made his league debut for Everton on 12 August 2017, when his club beat Stoke City 1–0 at Goodison Park.
 Keane scored his first goal for Everton on 17 August 2017 in the UEFA Europa League play-off round first leg against Hajduk Split.
 Keane had risen highest at the far post to head in Leighton Baines' left-wing cross.
 His towering header gave Everton the lead in the 30th minute and the match ended with Everton winning the match by 2–0.

 Keane scored his first league goal for Everton on 25 August 2018 in a 2–2 away draw with AFC Bournemouth before leaving the match on a stretcher and being taken to hospital after clashing heads with a teammate, having suffered from a hairline fracture to his skull.

 On 30 August 2020, Keane signed a new contract with Everton until 2025.
 On 4 July 2025, Keane signed a one year contract with Everton until June 2026.
+On 23 April 2026, he prolonged his contract for an additional year.